IUSmusic/IUS-DMS/README.md

 # I/US DMS

-I/US-DMS is a browser-based prototype of the I/US Official Sequencer.
+**I/US-DMS is a browser-based prototype of the I/US Official Sequencer**

-It is not only a web preview.
-It is also a working design space for the wider I/US instrument concept, where sequencing workflow, interface layout, sound assignment, and hardware-facing ideas can be tested in public before they are committed to a physical build.
+**It is not only a web preview.
+It is also a working design space for the wider I/US instrument concept, where sequencing workflow, interface layout, sound assignment, and hardware-facing ideas can be tested in public before they are committed to a physical build.**

 ## What this project is
 This repository brings together two connected parts of the same idea: